srigi/mcp-google-images-search/README.md

 ### Setup Guide

-Follow these steps to set up your Google Images Search MCP:
+Follow these steps to set up this MCP:

-#### Step 1: Create Google Custom search engine
+#### Step 1: create Google Custom search engine

 1. Go to [Google Programmable Search Engine](https://programmablesearchengine.google.com/controlpanel/all)
 2. Click **"Add"** to create a new search engine